Myfuturenow/myfuturenow_api_docs/_posts/2012-12-25-create-user.md

 layout: null
 ---

-This method creates a new user (customer registration)
+This endpoint creates a new user (customer registration)

 ### Attributes